1nfinity-5starZ/kiwi-challenge/README.md

 The project consist of two folders: 'client' and 'server'.

-Cloning the project and running 'npm install' and then 'npm start' will automatically install dependencies of both folders and start both servers using concurrently.
+Cloning the project and running 'npm run install-all' and then 'npm start' will automatically install dependencies of both folders and start both servers using concurrently.

 It is also possible of course to do it individually for each folder.